StormBit/janus/README.md

 ------------

 Run `./configure` to check module dependencies and compile multiplex.
-If you get ssl-gnutls errors, run `./configure nossl`
+If you get ssl-gnutls errors then run `./configure nossl` instead.

 See the example configuration for a description of what is needed there.
 After editing the configuration start janus by running `./janus.pl`